PKWadsy/eslint-plugin-client-check/README.md

 ### What if I don't want to enforce all the checks?

-You can customize which globals are checked by modifying the `restrictedGlobals` option as shown in the [Advanced Configuration](#advanced-configuration) section.
+You can customize which globals are checked by modifying the `restrictedGlobals` and `additionalGlobals` options as shown in the [Advanced Configuration](#advanced-configuration) section.

 ## Contributing